b06b01073/BoundingBoxVisualizer/readme.md

 ```
 # Example:

 # This will read the images from train/images/0902_150000_151900/ and the labels from train/labels/0902_150000_151900/
 # The result will be stored in video directory.
 $ python makeVideo.py -i=train/images/0902_150000_151900/ -l=train/labels/0902_150000_151900/ -s=video

+# You can also make the vidoes without bounding boxes by omitting the -l argument
+$ python makeVideo.py -i=train/images/0902_150000_151900/ -s=video
 ```